sagemath/trac_to_gh/Issue 6580.md

 # Issue 6580: ratpoints -- this must be fixed to build with gcc-3.4.x

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6580

 Original creator: was